proinsias/an-independent-mind/docs/Creating impact with machine learning.md

 > -   Identify metrics that measure this variability.
 > -   Identify a clear path to creating quantifiable value.

-> Factors to assess whether the problem identified in the problem statement can actually be solved:
+> \[Some\] factors to assess whether the problem identified in the problem statement can actually be solved:
+>
+> * Do we have enough data \[consistently\] available, and is it accurate \[and understood by us\] enough?
+> * Do we have the technical capabilities to produce the model?
+> -   Do we have business support that can be involved in our approach to solving the problem?
+> -   Are there any potential issues that may be critical failure points in deploying a model?

+> In many failed projects, communication between subject matter experts and data scientists stops once the problem statement is approved. ...
+Sharing insights early and often helps the business understand the actions they need to take to leverage the model output. ... \[Work\] with business analysts and solution architects to understand their business processes and any technology implications that changing them would generate.